History & Chronicles

 The founders included lawyer Dr. Eduard Bittner from Zell am See, Dr. Ludwig Margreiter and Leo Gastgeber.
 Banker Carl Spängler junior, hotelier Willi Schandlbauer and former mayor M.A.
 Josef Wisgrill joined the team of three shortly thereafter, at which point the project was presented to the governor at the time, Dr. Franz Rehrl.
 Financial plans were forged and in January 1927 the governor greenlighted the construction.

 The first cut of the spade for the lower terminus followed at the beginning of May 1927.
 The cable car became operational on 31st December 1927, when it officially started running at 1.30pm.
 Therewith the first aerial cableway in Salzburg, and the fifth in Austria, was born.

-In the 85 years since the Schmitten has evolved into a tourist stronghold and has expanded on all sides.
+The Schmitten has evolved into a tourist stronghold and has expanded on all sides.
 In today’s Schmitten-gondola by Porsche Design passengers ascend the mountain in a modern and comfortable way.

 |1898||January 3rd: Opening of the Pinzgau local railway line.|

 Construction of the first wind breaks and the stone wall on the Schmittenhöhe.